defndaines/kiroku/buddhism.md

 realized nirvāna has died.
 - Nirvāna is not a state
 - "to enter Nirvāna" doesn't make sense and doesn't appear in original texts.

+The Path: Magga

+Middle Path—because avoids two extremes—search for happiness through pleasures of the senses and through self-mortification in different forms of asceticism.

+Noble Eightfold Path
+1. Right Understanding (Sammā ditthi)
+1. Right Thought (Sammā sańkappa)
+1. Right Speech (Sammā vācā)
+1. Right Action (Sammā kammanta)
+1. Right Livelihood (Sammā ājīva)
+1. Right Effort (Sammā vāyāma)
+1. Right Mindfulness (Sammā sati)
+1. Right Concentration (Sammā samādhi)

+Three essentials of Buddhist training and discipline:
+1. Ethical Conduct (Sīla)
+1. Mental Discipline (Samādhi)
+1. Wisdom (Paññā)

+Anatta (no soul or ātman)
+- concept of self is responsible for all evil in world
+- self-protection (idea of god) and self-preservation (immortal soul) develop from this.

+Conditioned Genesis—nothing in _the world_ is absolute.
+- every thing is conditioned and conditioning. "free will"—how? will is conditioned ...

+Conventional truth and ultimate truth
+- dhamma: everything, conditioned or unconditioned, including Nirvāna (= Truth).
+- saṃkhāra: everything conditioned—dukkha

+Bhāvanā (Meditation or Mental Culture)
+- it is not an escape as is commonly miscoceived
+- aims at cleansing the mind of impurities and disturbances and cultivating such qualities as concentration, awareness, intelligence, will, energy, the analytical faculty, confidence, joy, tranquility, leading finally to the attainment of highest wisdom.

+Two kinds
+1. Development of mental concentration (samatha/samādhi).
+Of one-pointedness of mind (existed pre-Buddha)
+1. Vipassanā—true Buddhist meditation.
+Analytical method based on mindfulness, awareness, vigilance, observation.

+Basic: breathing in-and-out, sitting erect and concentrating on only your breathing.

+Also: just being mindful of everything you do during the day.

+Also: "meditation" on ethical, spiritual, and intellectual subjects.

+Also: "meditation" on factors of enlightenment or questions about the aggregates.

+Buddhists
+- Traditionally takes the "Triple-Gem" as one's refuge.
+The Buddha, the Dhamma (teaching), and the Sangha (order of monks)
+- Five precepts or minimal moral obligations
+ 1. Not to destroy life
+ 1. not to steal
+ 1. not to commit adultery
+ 1. not to tell lies, and
+ 1. not to take intoxicating drink

+People should be well off financially, poverty breeds crime.